Introduction

 - Nut Butter: 1/10

-If I had to choose one of the five to make regularly, my vote goes to bananas.
+If I had to choose one of the six to make regularly, my vote goes to bananas.
 They just barely nudged out sweet potato for the best flavor, and I've already been having banana pancakes and waffles for years.
 That's assuming I have a ripe banana laying around, then applesauce would be the runner up.
 Although I slightly prefer the taste of the sweet potato, I would actually be more willing to make the applesauce one again over it, since it doesn't require any prep.
-If you wanted a savory waffle, then the Chaffle is definitely the way to go.
+If you wanted a savory waffle, then the Chaffle or Greek yogurt waffles are definitely the way to go.
 And stay away from the nut butter waffle; that thing was kinda gross imo.

 Variations